 Changing Custody or Parenting Plans in Massachusetts

 If a parent can show that circumstances have substantially changed, the modification proceedings for a change in custody or the parenting plan will generally focus on the best interests of the child.
-Baseless allegations of improper parenting won’t get a judge to change custody.
 To seek a custody change, one parent would need to present specific evidence showing that, while in the other parent’s care, the children exhibit serious behavioral challenges.
 Skipping school, using drugs and alcohol, engaging in unhealthy sexual activity, running away or threatening suicide would be considered harmful situations by most judges.
-A parent’s chance for changing child custody would improve substantially.
+A parent’s chance for changing child custody improves significantly if they have valid reasons to request a change.

 Other justified situations or circumstances that would warrant a custody evaluation or modification include: